anushibin007/sharon-public-marketplace/README.md

 ## Features

 - User registration and authentication (buyers and sellers)
-- Product management for sellers
+- Product management for sellers with image upload support
 - Shopping cart functionality for buyers
 - Wishlist functionality for buyers
 - Product search and browsing
+- Image storage in MySQL database as BLOB objects

 ## Prerequisites